When it comes to investing, there are two schools of thought, active investing and passive investing.

-Passive Investing: Passive investing involves either buying investments that track an underlying index or creating an asset allocation and sticking to it for the long term.
+Passive management involves either buying investments that track an underlying index or creating an asset allocation and sticking to it for the long term.

-Now that we know the differences between the two, which strategy is the better long term option for your investment dollars?
+Now that we know the differences between the two investing strategies, which strategy is the better long term option for your investment dollars?

 Active Investing Advantages

-- Potential For Higher Return: since active investing involves the buying and selling of investments, you can potentially outperform the market if you are able to find some gems out there and make the right trade at the right time.
+Since active investing involves the buying and selling of investments, you can potentially outperform the market if you are able to find some undervalued stocks out there and make the right trade at the right time.

-- Professional Management: active mutual funds are run by a team of managers that oversee the funds and make decisions when to buy and sell.
-Since they are educated in finance, they have a higher probability (in theory) of beating the market.
+Actively managed mutual funds are run by a team of managers that oversee the funds and make decisions when to buy and sell.
+Since these managers are educated in finance, they have a higher probability (in theory) of beating the market.

-- Able To Play Defense: when the market turns south, a manager of an active fund is able to play defense to some extent.
-This means they can sell off some more risky investments and instead invest in more safe holdings.
+When the market turns south, a manager of an active fund is able to play defense to some extent.
+This means they can sell off some riskier investments and instead invest in safer holdings, like bonds or cash.

 Active Investing Disadvantages

-- Typical Below Average Return: while I noted above that the managers are educated in finance, they should be able to beat the market.
+While I noted above that the managers are educated in finance, they should be able to beat the market.
 Unfortunately they don’t.
-In fact, it is very rare for a manager to consistently beat the market.
+In fact, it is rare for a manager to consistently beat the market.
 They may do so here and there, but not every year.

-- High Fees: because of professional management, active funds tend to have higher fees since you are paying for the professional management.
+Because of professional management, actively managed funds tend to have higher fees since you are paying for the professional management.
 This eats into your returns over the years.

 Passive Investing Advantages

-- Low Cost: passive funds don’t have professional managers that need to pay attention to the market and make trades and modify holdings on a regular basis.
+Passive funds don’t have professional managers that need to pay attention to the market and make trades and modify holdings on a regular basis.
 They simply invest as the underlying index is set up.
-Therefore, the fees are much lower, which pays off in the long run.
+Therefore, the management fees are much lower, which pays off in the long run.